Azure-Samples/media-services-dotnet-dynamic-encryption-with-drm/README.md

 For detailed information about the sample, see [Using PlayReady and/or Widevine Dynamic Common Encryption with .NET](http://azure.microsoft.com/documentation/articles/media-services-protect-with-drm/)

+## How To Run This Sample

-## Running this sample
+To run this sample you will need:

+- Visual Studio 2015
+- An Internet connection
+- An Azure subscription

-1. Use Nuget to install the latest Azure Media Services .NET SDK.
-The functionality shown in this example was introduced in Azure Media Services SDK for .Net -Version 3.5.2.
+This sample demonstrates funtionality that was introduced in Azure Media Services SDK for .Net -Version 3.5.2.
+The following Nuget package command was used to install the package:

-	To install Windows Azure Media Services .NET SDK, run the following command in the [Package Manager Console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console)

 	PM> Install-Package windowsazure.mediaservices -Version 3.5.2

+### Step 1:  Clone or download this repository.

-2. Add the appSettings section to the app.config file, and set the values for your Media Services account name and account key.
+### Step 2: Update the appSettings section of the app.config file with values of your Azure Media Services account.

 		  <appSettings>
 		    <add key="MediaServicesAccountName" value="MediaServicesAccountName" />